 Then go to the Edit menu and choose Free Transform.
 Grab handles will automatically appear.
-Before you do anything, you’ll need to make sure that the aspect ratio is not selected in the Options panel at the top.
+Before doing anything, you’ll need to ensure that the aspect ratio is not selected in the Options panel at the top.

 Because if you don’t, what will happen is your expansion will scale proportionately, moving off the canvas.
 Uncheck that.
 Then select and hold the middle handle of the Free Transform box.
 Drag the handle to the left edge of the canvas.